bp-studio/box-pleating-studio/CONTRIBUTING.md

 1. Install or upgrade [Node.js](https://nodejs.org/) to v20+.
-1. BP Studio had migrated from NPM to [PNPM](https://pnpm.io/) for package managing, so install PNPM by the command `npm install -g pnpm`.
+1. BP Studio had migrated from NPM to [PNPM](https://pnpm.io/) for package managing, so install PNPM by the command `npx pnpm install -g pnpm`.
 1. Use the command `pnpm install` under the project root folder to install all dependencies.
+1. Run `pnpm gulp` once to create pre-build assets.

 And then you can simply press `F5` in VS Code to build and launch the app automatically.
 This is the preferred way to launch as it allows debugging in the IDE.

-Alternatively, run `pnpm build` to build the entire project manually, and then run `pnpm start` to launch the local server on debug build.
+Alternatively, run `pnpm build` to build the entire project manually, and then run `pnpm preview` to launch the local server on production build.

 > Note: one should always run BP Studio through a server,
 > as some of the features would not work in `files://` protocol.